Abstract Factory Design Pattern in C#

 ISource.cs

-Create an interface with the name ISource.cs and copy and paste the following code into it.
+Create an interface named ISource.cs and copy and paste the following code.
 This is going to be our second Abstract Product.
 Each distinct product of the ISource product family should have a base interface.
 In this case, all variants of the Source products (Online and Offline) must implement this ISource interface.
 As you can see, we have created the following interface with one abstract method.
 That method will be implemented by the subclasses (Online and Offline) of the ISource interface.

 namespace AbstractFactoryRealTimeExample